FungAlan/LightRAG/docs/source/developer_notes/retriever.rst

 **Why Retriever for LLM?**

-LLMs halluciate and also has knowledge cut-off.
+LLMs hallucinate and have knowledge cut-offs.
 External and relevant context is needed to increase the factuality, relevancy, and freshness on the LLM answers.
 Due to LLM's context window limit(can only take so much tokens each time), the ``lost-in-the-middle`` problem[6], and the high cost on speed and resources using large context, it is practical to use a retriever to retrieve the most relevant information to get the best performance.
-Retrieval Augemented Generation (RAG)[7] applications become one of main applications in LLMs.
+Retrieval Augmented Generation (RAG)[7] applications become one of main applications in LLMs.

 ..
 It is easy to build a demo, but hard to excel due to the many different parts in the pipeline that made it difficult to evaluate and to optimize.

 **What is a retriever?**

 Though the definition is simple - "Retrieve relevant information for a given query from a given database", retriever can go as wide as the entire search and information retriever field.
-No doubt the retriever part is the one of the most diversity and have the longest history in LLM application landscapes.
+No doubt the retriever part is the one of the most diverse and have the longest history in LLM application landscapes.

 There are numerous search techniques long existing before the vector/semantic search and reranking models, such as keyword search, fuzzy search, proximity search, phrase search, boolean search, facet search, full-text search,